zoborowi/V1EngineeringInc-Docs/docs/learn/platformio.md

 ![!VS Code Folder](https://www.v1engineering.com/wp-content/uploads/2019/12/folder-selected.jpg){: width="400"}

-One you open that folder it will show in the window and look very similar to the picture below. **Notice** at the very bottom, the blue banner shows a "Index Rebuild" icon let that finish before moving to the next step.
+Once you open that folder it will show in the window and look very similar to the picture below. **Notice** at the very bottom, the blue banner shows a "Index Rebuild" icon let that finish before moving to the next step.

 ![!VS Code Folder Open](https://www.v1engineering.com/wp-content/uploads/2019/12/folder-open.jpg){: width="400"}